andrewplummer/Sugar/CAUTION.md

   - `Date.SugarNewDate` is now `Sugar.Date.newDateInternal`.
 This method is always on the `Sugar` global (not `Date`).

 - Level: Minor
-  - `Object.map`, `Object.each`, and `Object.size` were moved to the Object module from the Array module.
+  - `Object.map`, `Object.each`, (now `Object.forEach`) and `Object.size` were moved to the Object module from the Array module.
 If you were using these methods and making custom builds you may have to include the Object module now as well.

 - Level: Minor
   - `Date#unitSince` (`Date#hoursSince`, etc) now assumes that the passed in format is UTC if the context date is also flagged as UTC (if you're using `setUTC`).
 This behavior can be overriden by passing `{ fromUTC: false }` to these methods.